-Georgetown College requires all students to be full-time, enrolled in at least 12 credits each semester.
+Georgetown University College of Arts & Sciences requires all students to be full-time, enrolled in at least 12 credits each semester.
 Exceptions are made for students with specific, documented medical needs, and for seniors in their final semester.
 On occasion a student will begin a semester as a full-time student and, by withdrawing from a class, may finish with fewer than 12 credits.
 In these cases, students are permitted to continue in the semester, but will need to watch their pacing toward the degree, and should check with their supports in Student Financial Services and the Office of Global Services about implications to tuition, aid, visa, and possible scholarship rules, where relevant.
 When a student finishes two semesters with a part-time schedule, they are placed on academic probation in the next semester.

 Full-time status is expected of all students because of the intellectual community we are always nurturing here.
 Georgetown is immersive and engaged.
 We encourage and make room for internships, part-time employment, and of course a flourishing social life.
 These aspects of student life are in fact nurtured by the full-time student experience, providing common ground and glue for the intellectual experience while you’re here.
 Part-time status is approved in exceptional circumstances only, for these reasons.

 Starting during sophomore year, students can designate one course per semester as pass/fail.
 Pass/fail courses allow exploration of a discipline or a topic that interests you — but for which you don’t have a lot of background experience — without the pressure of graded evaluation.
 Pass/fail courses count toward your graduation requirements, but they cannot be used to fulfill core, major, minor, or certificate requirements.
 Note that unlike a letter-grade course, you need a “C” or better to pass a pass/fail course.
 Whether you pass or fail one of these courses, the “grade” will not affect your GPA — but a fail has the same consequences as failing a letter-grade course.
 Pass/fail requests must be made by the withdrawal deadline using MyAccess.